gushogg-blake/edita/readme.md

 ### Svelte

 Svelte 5.
 No runes in non-Svelte code atm.
+Migration in progress.
+Search for // MIGRATION and svelte/legacy.

 ### TypeScript